gabibecher/CS-Portfolio/index.md

 ## <span>Welcome to my portfolio!
 Displayed here are my favorite projects I've worked on.</span>

 ### <span style="background-color:#D9B9F6">Currently working on: </span>
-### <span> *Projections for my school's dance concert <br> *My Honors Research in Science project, examining the North Carolina voter file in conjunction with Census data to precisely pinpoint the demographics of the unregistered yet voting-eligible population, where these unregistered people live, and how that data correlates to barriers to voting and registration across the state  </span>
+### <span> *Projections for my school's dance concert <br> *My Honors Research in Science project.
+Using Python to examine the North Carolina voter file in conjunction with Census data to precisely pinpoint the demographics of the unregistered yet voting-eligible population, where these unregistered people live, and how that data correlates to barriers to voting and registration across the state  </span>

 <br>
 ### <span style="background-color:#D9B9F6">An interactive display using particles and depth data from a Kinect sensor (coded in Processing in Java)</span>